Diphenoxylate and atropine (Lomotil®)

 You should not drink alcohol while taking diphenoxylate and atropine.
 You should not drive a car or operate heavy machinery until you know how this medication affects you.

-You should not take this medication if you have a fever, or if your stool has mucous or blood in it, or if your stool is black without first consulting with your provider.
-You may need to have your stool tested for certain infections prior to taking this medication so you should tell your provider that you are having diarrhea prior to taking this medication.
+You should not take this medication if you have a fever or if your stool has mucous or blood in it, or if your stool is black without first talking with your provider.
+You may need to have your stool tested for certain infections prior to taking this medication, so you should tell your provider that you are having diarrhea prior to taking this medication.

 Be sure to tell your healthcare provider about all medications and supplements you take.
 This medication can interact with other medications and supplements, including barbiturates, benzodiazepines, opioids, buspirone, antihistamines, muscle relaxants, benztropine, glycopyrrolate, hyoscyamine, and monoamine oxidase inhibitors (MAOIs).

 Tell your provider if you have ever had problems with your bowels, including diarrhea associated with pseudomembranous enterocolitis (caused by Clostridium difficile) or other enterotoxin-producing bacteria, or if you have ulcerative colitis.
 Tell your provider if you have or ever had problems with your kidneys or liver.

 Storage and Handling

 Store this medication in the original container.
 For tablets, store them at room temperature (below 77°F [25°C]).
 For liquid solution, store in the original bottle at room temperature.
 Always use the provided oral syringe for the oral solution.
 Discard any medication left in an open bottle after 90 days.
 Keep this medication out of reach of children and pets.
 Dispose of any unused medication safely.

 This medication is available through retail/mail order pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
 You can work with your provider’s office if this medication needs prior authorization.